nsaikiran/impression/_drafts/fundamentals-of-datastructures.md

 See, find/seach are such an importatnt operation as it may be subproblem of every operation.
 Hence we try to optimize.
+Linked lists are traversed lineraly and stored non-contigously.

 #### trees
 https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/